alidcastano/alidcastano-jekyll/_treasure-trove/articles/ryanHoliday-Stoicism.md

 ==

->“Alexander the Great and his mule driver both died and the same thing happened to both.” -Marcus Aurelius
+> Alexander the Great and his mule driver both died and the same thing happened to both. <cite> Marcus Aurelius </cite>

 Remember that achievements can be ephemeral, and that your possession of them is for just an instant.
 Learn from Alexander’s mistake (got into fight with friend and accidentally killed).
 Be humble and honest and aware.
 That is something you can have every single day of your life.